 We've compiled a list of several thousand different niches and themes that you can design for.
 The list is too long to post here, so we've put it into an excel spreadsheet that you can download here.

 Here are the two most popular types of templates:

 This type of design allows you to make hundreds or thousands of products from a single basic design.
 The only thing that changes is a simple text or image field that the customer can fill in.
 An example of this would be the widely known "I Heart YOUR TEXT HERE" t-shirt designs.
 The design remains the same except for the YOUR TEXT HERE area.
 You can get creative and find many ways to utilise this time-saving approach to product design.

 When customers view EZ form templates for product like business cards or invitations, all they have to do is fill out one or more simple fields to personalise the product.
 We call these product pages "EZ Templates" because it's easy for a buyer to fill out their information and click the Add to Cart button to buy the product.

 Sample EZ Template Product Page

 How do I make a template?

 If you have created products on Zazzle before, you're already most of the way there!
 You can make a product become a template by simply defining which image(s) or text object(s) can be replaced by the buyer.

-- Allow editing on product page – Keep this checked if you want to enable EZ Templates on your product page.
+This option should be checked to enable EZ Templates on a product page.
 Unchecking this option is usually only done when working with the Zazzle API.

 Notice the checkbox labeled "This product is a template".
 This tells you that the product contains template objects, and that it will be posted for sale as a template.
-Only uncheck it if you decide at this point to not allow customer personalization of this product; otherwise keep it checked.
+Only uncheck it if you decide at this point to not allow customer personalisation of this product; otherwise keep it checked.